Nostradamus

 10000+ witnesses

-Nostradamus wrote prophecies that have fascinated the world for five centuries.
+Nostradamus wrote prophecies that have fascinated the world for five centuries, his cryptic verses inspiring endless interpretation, debate, and wonder about whether any human can truly glimpse the future.

 The Prophet